sofiajonsson/roam/README.md

 A travel focused social media site.

-* Authors
+AUTHORS
 Mera Stackhouse and Sofia Jonsson

-* Configuration
+CONFIGURATION
-- download Postgres for the database
+* download Postgres for the database
-- clone the repository to your computer
+* clone the repository to your computer
-- navigate to the parent folder, roam
+* navigate to the parent folder, roam
-- run bundle install
+* run bundle install

-* Database creation
+DATABASE CREATION
-- run rails db:setup
+* run rails db:setup

-* Database initialization
+DATABASE INITIALIZATION
-- run rails db:migrate
+* run rails db:migrate
-- run rails db:seed
+* run rails db:seed

-* Deployment instructions
+DEPLOYMENT INSTRUCTIONS
-- run rails s
+* run rails s
-- navigate to local host in your browser
+* navigate to local host in your browser

-* Thank you to
+THANK YOU TO

 https://dev.to/knheidorn/rails-crash-course-building-follower-following-relationship-4kjl